 - Most emulator functionality available through Ctrl+key or Ctrl+Shift+key.

-- Physical joysticks supported through SDL or the Linux joystick API.
+- Physical joysticks supported through SDL2 or the Linux joystick API.

 - Virtual joystick defaults to keyboard-based, using cursors + Left Alt.